 ‘Tis the Season to be Jolly, and once you have yourself organised for the season it is time to let your hair down with your friends and family.
 But before all that you have to navigate your way around the office Christmas party.
 For many this will be no problem, you’ve worked with the same people for years and you all get along well, for others it may induce a sense of fear and apprehension.
-But for everyone there are a few simple rules to enjoying your Christmas party, and still coming out of it with your reputation and your dignity in-tact.
+But for everyone, there are a few simple rules to enjoying your Christmas party, and still coming out of it with your reputation and your dignity in-tact.

-- Watch you alcohol levels – remember that every embarrassing story you have ever heard about a Christmas party started with ‘I’d had a few drinks…’ The problem is that what seems like a great idea when you’ve had too many cocktails may not seem too clever in the light of day.
-So be smart, enjoy a few drinks but if you get to the point where you find your judgement might be somewhat compromised, it’s time to hit the water.
+- Watch your alcohol levels – remember that every embarrassing story you have ever heard about a Christmas party started with ‘I’d had a few drinks…’ The problem is that what seems like a great idea when you’ve had too many cocktails may not seem too clever in the light of day.
+So be smart, enjoy a few drinks but if you get to the point where you find your judgment might be somewhat compromised, it’s time to hit the water.